MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 * an image with a pixel buffer but whose pixel organization is not standard,
 * an image with a data buffer: an image encoded with a third-party encoder (proprietary format or not),
-* an image with a command buffer: instead of performing the drawings, the image *stores* the drawing actions,
+* an image with a "command" buffer: instead of performing the drawings on pixels, the image *stores* the drawing actions to replay them later,
 * etc.

 The VEE Port must extend the Image Renderer to support the drawing of these images.
-This extension can consist to:
+This extension can consist in:

-* decode the image at runtime to draw it,
+* decoding the image at runtime to draw it,
-* use a compatible GPU to draw it,
+* using a compatible GPU to draw it,
-* use a command interpreter to perform some :ref:`shape drawings <section_drawings>`,
+* using a command interpreter to perform some :ref:`shape drawings <section_drawings>`,
 * etc.

 To draw the custom images, the Image Renderer introduces the notion of *custom image drawer*.
 This drawer is an engine which has the responsibility to draw the image.
-Each custom image format (``0`` to ``7``) has its own drawer.
+Each custom image format (``0`` to ``7``) has its own image drawer.

-Contrary to the standard images or the shapes where the drawing is stubbed when is not performed (by a soft algo or by a GPU), the custom image drawing is redirected to the associated image drawer.
+Each drawing of a custom image is redirected to the associated image drawer.

-.. note:: A custom image drawer can call again the UI Shapes Drawing API to draw its elements in the destination.
+.. note:: A custom image drawer can call the UI Shapes Drawing API to draw its elements in the destination.

 The implementation is not the same between the Embedded side and the Simulation.
 However the concepts are the same and are described in dedicated chapters.